MarcDiethelm/xtc/README.md

 - use - (hyphen for pretty much everything: module names, skins, template files)
 - 'lib' is for any third-party code that we don't touch: libraries, jquery plugins

+### Configuration
+After cloning you should set up your configuration files in `_config`.
+Initially there is just one that's actually read:
+`config.js`.
+However you can create two more from the templates provided in the same folder: `config-secret.js` and `config-local.js`.
+They are merged into the app config in the order mentioned just now.

+Both additional files are lised in `.gitignore` and won't be committed to your repository. `config-local` is also listed `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
+Use `config-secret.js` for authentication data, SSL certs and so on.

 ### Templates and views
 In node-terrific the distinction between templates and views are as follows: